shanmattari-dev/Date-Time-Overlay/README.md

 If you "uncheck" Click-Through, You can drag your clock to any where!

-You can type any text at "Date / Time Formate" in "dropdown list" and then it become overlay!
+You can type any text at "Date / Time Format" in "dropdown list" and then it become overlay!

 # Example